Do you learn from your mistakes or do you keep repeating the same ones? Do you find yourself making the same mistakes over and over again?

 When life gets difficult and we are facing something painful or upsetting we often turn to escapism.

 I did this when my Dad was dying.
-I drunk too much (I couldn’t drink often because there was too much going on with daily hospital visits and working full time but when I got the opportunity I went into binge drinking mode) and made some questionable decisions and mistakes.
+I drank too much (I couldn’t drink often because there was too much going on with daily hospital visits and working full time but when I got the opportunity I went into binge drinking mode) and made some questionable decisions and mistakes.

 That’s an extreme case obviously but you might be making exactly the same mistake in something much more subtle.